Elizabeth Fulhame: Work

-Mrs. Fulhame's work began with her interest in finding way of staining cloth with heavy metals under the influence of light.
+Mrs. Fulhame's work began with her interest in finding a way of staining cloth with heavy metals under the influence of light.
 She originally considered calling her work An Essay on the Art of making Cloths of Gold, Silver, and other Metals, by chymical processes, but considering the "imperfect state of the art", decided to select a title reflecting the broader implications of her experiments.

-She was apparently encouraged to publish an account of her 14 years of research as a result of meeting Sir Joseph Priestley in 1793.
+She was apparently encouraged to publish an account of her 14 years of research as a result of meeting Joseph Priestley in 1793.
 Fulhame studied the experimental reduction of metallic salts in a variety of states (aqueous solution, dry state, and sometimes an ether or alcohol solution) by exposing them to the action of various reducing agents.
 The metal salts she examined included gold, silver, platinum, mercury, copper, and tin.
-As reducing agents, she experimented with hydrogen, gas, phosphorus, potassium sulfide, hydrogen sulfide, phosphine, charcoal, and light.
+As reducing agents, she experimented with hydrogen gas, phosphorus, potassium sulfide, hydrogen sulfide, phosphine, charcoal, and light.
 She discovered a number of chemical reactions by which metal salts could be reduced to pure metals.
 Rayner-Canham considers her most important contribution to chemistry to be the discovery that metals could be processed through aqueous chemical reduction at room temperature, as an alternative to smelting at high temperatures.

 Her theoretical work on catalysis was "a major step in the history of chemistry", predating both Jöns Jakob Berzelius and Eduard Buchner.
 She proposed, and demonstrated through experiment, that many oxidation reactions occur only in the presence of water, that they directly involve water, and that water is regenerated and is detectable at the end of the reaction.
 Further, she proposed "recognisably modern mechanisms" for those reactions, and may have been the first scientist to do so.
 The role of oxygen, as she describes it, differs significantly from other theories of the time.
 Based on her experiments, she disagreed with some of the conclusions of Antoine Lavoisier as well as with the phlogiston theorists that he critiqued.
 Her research could be seen as a precursor to the work of Jöns Jakob Berzelius, however Fulhame focused specifically on water rather than heavy metals.

 Further, Eder, in 1905, and Schaaf consider her work on silver chemistry to be a landmark in the birth and early history of photography.
 Fulhame's work on the role of light sensitive chemicals (silver salts) on fabric, predates Thomas Wedgwood's more famous photogram trials of 1801.
 Fulhame did not, however, attempt to make "images" or representational shadow prints in the way Wedgwood did, but she did engage in photoreduction using light.